Building positive change one memory at a time

 Nellim Wilderness Hotels & Safaris is committed to responsible tourism

-Nellim Wilderness Hotels & Safaris is currently undergoing Visit Finland’s Sustainable Travel Finland –program and is in the process of the achieving the Green Key –certification.
-(2020)
+Nellim Wilderness Hotels & Safaris has received the Green Key eco-label and is currently undergoing Visit Finland’s Sustainable Travel Finland –program.
+(2021)

 - We are committed to decrease our water and energy consumption.